markjprice/cs12dotnet8/docs/errata/improvements.md

 Later, on page 573, I summarize how to add, update, and delete entities, and I wrote, "To insert data, create a new instance of an entity class and then pass it as an argument to the `Add` method of the appropriate collection, for example, `db.Products.Add(product)`."

-In the 10th edition, I will extend this and write, "or directly on the data context, for example, `db.Add(product)`.
+In the next edition, I will extend this and write, "or directly on the data context, for example, `db.Add(product)`.
 The `Add<T>` method is generic so it knows what type of entity is being added and therefore which table to add it to."

 # Page 583 - Building LINQ expressions with the Enumerable class